Siegfried, Count of Guînes

-Siegfried de Guînes (c.
-915-c.
-965) (Sifridus Dacus), also known as Siegfried "the Dane" (Sifridus de Dachia), Sigifrid, or Sigifroy, was a Viking who controlled the area around Guînes in 928, although he never seemed to be formally designated as Count even though he is known as such.
-He is the founder of the line of the Counts of Guînes.
+Siegfried de Guînes (died c.
+965) (Sifridus Dacus), also known as Siegfried "the Dane" (Sifridus de Dachia), Sigifrid, or Sigifroy, is believed to have been a Viking who controlled the area around Guînes in 928, although he never seemed to be formally designated as Count even though he is known as such.
+He would have been the founder of the line of the Counts of Guînes.
+In reality his existence is not proven.

 The lands of Guînes originally belonged to the Abbey of Sithiu, which later became the Abbey of Saint-Bertin in Saint-Omer, France.
-In 877, Charles the Bald had confirmed the abbey's possessions of these lands, which were afterwards were obtained by the County of Flanders.
+In 877, Charles the Bald had confirmed the abbey's possessions of these lands, which were afterwards obtained by the County of Flanders.

 There are two hypotheses regarding how Siegfried came to and took possession of Guînes: